 Many people know a holes-and-drills example from Kotler’s marketing bible.
 When people buy a drill, they don’t need the drill itself.
 They need holes in the wall.
 The result, not the tool.

 Remember, once there were slide rulers and accounts figs?
 With the advent of electronic calculators, they disappeared from the market.
 It turned out that people do not need these tools.
-They need the ability to quickly calculate.
+They need the ability to calculate quickly.

-Virgin Airlines did not advertise flights, but a comfortable transfer from point A to point B instead.
-So they took a piece of the market back from the airline giants.
-Successful law firms do not sell legal advice, they sell peace of mind.
+Virgin Airlines did not advertise flights, but a smooth transfer from point A to point B. Successful law firms do not sell legal advice; they sell peace of mind.
 Successful security systems vendors sell a sense of safety instead of cameras and alarms.